darrenmleung/CARS/QPack1/Passage6.md

   <li>It avoids the risks involved in using force.</li>
 </ol>

 ### 38. The powers discussed by Confucius are described as “magical.”
-What is the most li</i>kely reason for the choice of this word?
+What is the most likely reason for the choice of this word?
 <ol type="A">
   <li>The word directs attention to the power behind ordinary social conventions.</li>
   <li>The rituals involved in <i>li</i> harness supernatural phenomena.</li>